michalmytych/SW-Space-Invaders-Pygame/README.md

 # SW-Space-Invaders-Pygame

 ## What's this?
 It's a simple 2D classic Space Invaders game inspired by StarWars universe.
-I coded it a long time ago to improve in OOP fundamentals in Python.
+I coded it a long time ago to improve my basic OOP skill in Python.

 ## How can I run it?
 See requirments.txt and use it to install necessary packages with pip.